alphagov/govuk-developer-docs/source/manual/hmrc-paye-files.html.md

 9. Publish the content items.

-10. Purge the cache, which will otherwise take up to 12 hours to
-    expire:

-        fab $environment class:cache cdn.purge_all:/government/uploads/uploaded/hmrc/realtimepayetools-update-vXX.xml
+10. [Purge the cache](https://docs.publishing.service.gov.uk/manual/cache-flush.html#assets) for the new file.

 11. Update and resolve the Zendesk ticket